Life in Alabama

 Things to Do in Alabama

 Many of the top attractions and events in Alabama are located in and near our Defense Communities.
 Alabama is full of art, culture, and adventure!
 Explore museums, art centers, universities, historical sites, lakes, beaches, caverns, and the foothills of the Appalachian Mountains.
-Use the lists below to start creating your Alabama Bucket List and explore all that Alabama has to offer!
+Use the lists below and our link to Alabama.Travel, the official website of the Alabama Tourism Department, to start creating your Alabama Bucket List.
+Have fun exploring all that Alabama has to offer!

 Top 10 Free Attractions